gkweston/CSCE438-MachineProblems/MP_2/README.md

     cd ${THIS_REPO}/MP_2/build_env
     docker build -t csce438/mp2:dev_env .

-This may take a while, but it will pull an amazonlinux container and install all project dependancies.
-Keep the `csce438/mp2:dev_env` container on hand as we will use Docker caching to quickly spin up dev containers.
+This may take a while, but it will pull an amazonlinux image and install all project dependancies.
+Keep the `csce438/mp2:dev_env` image on hand as we will use Docker caching to quickly spin up dev containers.

 ### Starting Docker container for development/testing
 Next spin up the dev container by running